 External scholarships and financial support may be available.
 Contact the relevant university partner college for more information.

 Once you have successfully completed your MLitt History and Archaeology of the Highlands and Islands, there are a variety of careers you might like to consider.
 Here is a taster of the kind of opportunities available to you:

-You can progress to PhD study at the University of the Highlands and Islands
+You can progress to PhD study at the University of the Highlands and Islands, or elsewhere.

 You can use the above QR code to connect directly to the course details.

 The Centre for History leads on five taught postgraduate degrees.
 Our students come from a diversity of backgrounds, in terms of age, location and motivation.
 Our programmes train students in the research methods used by historians and seek to open up a range of new perspectives on local, regional, national, and global themes, from the medieval to the modern.
 I bring my own research on Scottish migration to Europe and on coastal history to my postgraduate teaching, while I’ve found that the students, in turn, influence me and give me all sorts of unexpected and welcome new perspectives on my research.

 Dr David Worthington, Head of the Centre for History, University of the Highlands and Islands.

 I've really enjoyed the MLitt course.
 The online/distance teaching works a treat, and the advent of the internet has made such a difference.
 Face-to-face contact through video-conference and oral presentations are possible from 10,000 miles away.
 All the lecturers are really quick and helpful in answering email questions, and the resources that are available online are fascinating.

 Graham Hannaford, current taught postgraduate student, Centre for History.